All Episodes

 And, you know, mitigation efforts have clearly worked and are working and maybe even better than we first thought they would work.

-But Austria now is the first economy that they're beginning to look forward to.
+But Austria now is the first economy that they're beginning to look forward.

 And I know most Americans want to get back to work.

-And I could tell you that everybody that I talk to is sick of being home at this point.
+And I can tell you that everybody that I talk to is sick of being home at this point.

-And as much as we might actually hate working at different points in our life, not working is a far less attractive alternative.
+And as much as we might actually hate working at different points in our life, not working is a far less attractive alternative because you get bored.

 How many people do you know that retire?